edbennett/lava-ros-lectures/decks/generation/slides.md

 </div>

 Script:
+[click] So the field configurations saved in order to compute observables do not on their own make a complete checkpoint.
+But does a complete checkpoint provide all the necessary information to usefully retain the configurations long term?
+[click]
+No,
-So the field configurations saved in order to compute observables do not on their own make a complete checkpoint.
-But does a complete checkpoint provide all the necessary information to usefully retain the configurations long term? [click] No, the raw binary data of the field configuration cannot by itself provide enough information for others to be able to make use of it.
+the raw binary data of the field configuration cannot by itself provide enough information for others to be able to make use of it.
 Let's explore why.

 -